-Those wishing to conduct research by consulting the collections of the Rijksmuseum are welcome to visit the Rijksmuseum Research Library and the Study Room located in and next to the historic library in the main building.
+Anyone who wants to conduct research using the collections of the Rijksmuseum is welcome in the Rijksmuseum Research Library and the Study Room Prints & Drawings, located inside and next to the monumental Cuypers library in the main building.

 The Research Library Collections

 The Rijksmuseum Research Library is one of the world’s most renowned art libraries.
-Catalogues of art sales and exhibitions, trade and collection catalogues, as well as books, periodicals and annual reports relating to the museum collections have been collected without interruption since 1885.
-These publications are available for retrieval from the library catalogue and can be consulted in the Research Library.
-The material you request will be available for reference for seven days.
+Catalogues of art sales and exhibitions, trade and collection catalogues, as well as books, periodicals and annual reports related to the museum collections have been continuously collected since 1885.
+These publications are available via the library catalogue and can be accessed in the Research Library.
+Visit this page for more information about booking a workspace.

 Art sales catalogues

-The Rijksmuseum has a collection of around 60,000 art sales catalogues, the earliest of which dates from the late sixteenth century.
+The Rijksmuseum has a collection of around 60,000 art sales catalogues, the earliest dating back to the late sixteenth century.
 New catalogues are added to the collection weekly.
-While art sales catalogues dating from 1989 are listed in the digital library catalogue, those acquired previous to 1989 can be found in the printed catalogue.
+While art sales catalogues dating from 1989 are listed in the digital library catalogue, those acquired before 1989 can be found in the printed catalogue.
+You can contact the Rijksmuseum Research Library to find out if the catalogue you are looking for is available.

-The Research Library makes the Art Sales Catalogues Online (ASCO) accessible.
-This is a database that includes more than 20,000 historic art sales catalogues dating from 1600 to 1900 and also provides access to such sources as the Lugt’s Répertoire Online database.
+The Research Library provides access to the Art Sales Catalogues Online (ASCO).
+This is a database that includes over 20,000 historic art sales catalogues from 1600 to 1900, as well as access to resources such as the Lugt’s Répertoire Online database.

 The Special Library Collections

-In addition to its standard collection, the Research Library maintains publications that have been awarded a museal status due to their publication date, publication form, contents or provenance.
-These ‘Special Collections’ include such works as early editions, books containing original prints or photographs, special bibliophile editions, artist’s books, books providing instructions and guides for artists, and all the works of the Royal Antiquarian Society (KOG).
-These works are indicated in the catalogue by an asterisk and the designation ‘Special Collections’.
-Materials you have requested will be available for you to collect until the end of day from the desk in the Research Library.
+In addition to the regular collection, the Research Library contains publications that have been awarded museum status due to their publication date, format, contents or provenance.
+These ‘Special Collections’ include, among others, early editions, books with original prints or photographs, special bibliophile editions, artist’s books, recipe books, and all works of the Royal Antiquarian Society (KOG).
+In the catalogue, these works are marked with an asterisk and labeled as ‘Special Collections’.
+Visit this page for more information about booking a workspace.

 Databases and digital collections